saorisakaue/GREP/README.md

 ```

 ## Usage
+A basic command is as follows;
 ```bash
 python grep.py --genelist [list_of_genes] --out [output prefix]  --test [ATC or ICD]
 ```

+### Prepare your input
+Make a text file with one column, which contains gene sets by HUGO gene symbol.
+Please refer to `./example/` directory for example genesets.
-`./example/megastroke.genes` can be used as genes identified by megastroke consortium.
+- `./example/megastroke.genes` can be used as genes identified by MEGASTROKE consortium (Nat Genet 2018).
-`./example/RA_trans.genes` can be used as genes identified in RA meta-analysis by Okada et al.
+- `./example/RA_trans.genes` can be used as genes identified in RA meta-analysis by Okada et al (Nature 2014).

 ### Options
 `--genelist`, `-g`:  Input your list of genes.
 Text file with one column.
 [Required]